This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - a premium gaming room (high-rollers club)

-- an exemption also applies for a person who performs in a theatre or other enclosed place.
-Such a person does not commit an offence by smoking during the performance if smoking is part of the performance. xli
+- an exemption also applies for a person who smokes as part of a performance in a theatre or other enclosed place.57

 15.7.5.2 Outdoor areas where smoking is restricted